hdrhbbu1/db-homepage/README.md

 This site is built with Gatsby, a static PWA (Progressive Web App) generator.
 Gatsby exposes a data source (MarkDown in this case) and allows it to be queried with GraphQL.

+Gatsby pre-renders and builds the site as static HTML files, which are deployed to S3 and distributed via CloudFront.

-Dynamic functionality such as forms are built with AWS Lambda functions exposed though AWS API Gateway - JAM stack.
+Dynamic functionality such as forms are built with AWS Lambda functions exposed though AWS API Gateway - JAMstack.

 ## Local Development

 `yarn install`

-`yarn run develop`
+`yarn develop`

 The site is available at: `http://localhost:8080`

 GraphiQL is available at: `http://localhost:8080/___graphql/`

 Changes made locally to React components and styles are hot reloaded to the browser.

+To build a static version of the site for production `yarn build`

 ## User Interface